zaraysalas/NewsRoom/README.md

 # NewsRoom
-User chose what news to see using the application, the app supply the information from an API.
+Users chose what news to see using the application, and the app replies to the requests using the information in an API.